-Prospective graduates must take part in the commencement ceremony, attired in appropriate academic regalia, unless excused by the Provost.
+Prospective graduates must take part in the commencement ceremony, attired in appropriate academic regalia, unless excused by the Vice President of Academic Affairs.
 The graduation fee is required whether the student participates in the graduation ceremony or not.
 Attendance at baccalaureate is not required.